aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 Part 6 will show you how to publish a Lambda function that invokes chaincode on a Hyperledger Fabric blockchain network running on Amazon Managed Blockchain.
 You will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.

 ## Pre-requisites
  There are multiple parts to the workshop.
-Before starting on Part 6, you should have completed [Part 1](../ngo-fabric/README.md), [Part 2](../ngo-chaincode/README.md), and Step 1 and Step 3 of [Part 3](../ngo-rest-api/README.md#step-3---generate-a-connection-profile).
+Before starting on Part 6, you should have completed [Part 1](../ngo-fabric/README.md) and [Part 2](../ngo-chaincode/README.md).

  In the AWS account where you [created the Fabric network](../ngo-fabric/README.md), use Cloud9 to SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.
 The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in [Part 1](../ngo-fabric/README.md).